aysanaghazadeh/SensoryAds/rebuttal.md

 The annotations were done by 12 annotators from different genders, within the age range of 25–60, and with education level of minimum high school diploma, achieving approval rate above 90% on more than 1000 annotations, and located in the United States.
 The 12 annotators were selected in the test phase of annotation where the annotators were provided with a detailed definition of the sensations and an example for each annotation and then were asked to annotate the images on sensation information.
 For each image, 1 annotator annotated the image, then the quality of annotations were approved by a skilled annotator (author).
 If there was a disagreement on the annotation, the annotator was asked to explain the reasons for choosing a specific sensation (this happened very rarely), and if the second annotator was not convinced the annotation was ignored and the image was available in the pool for the new annotation.
-* To further confirm the agreement and prevent the bias we compute the human - human agreement on 60 images (5760 image-sensation pairs) and the kappa agreement between the human annotators is 0.83 with 95% CI = [0.831, 0.838].
+* To further confirm the agreement and prevent the bias, for 60 images we use two annotators, and we compute the human - human agreement on 60 images (5760 image-sensation pairs) and the kappa agreement between the human annotators is 0.83 with 95% CI = [0.831, 0.838].

 ---